Introduction to Sailfish OS.

 devel-su pkcon install nano

-It does not come with a nanorc file; I recommend copying one from another machine and moving it to /etc/nanorc
+It does not come with a nanorc file; I recommend copying one from another machine and moving it to /etc/nanorc.

 That way settings apply to all users.